 As you can see from the examples given below, an ax’s blade can vary in shape or size.
 However, each has its pros and cons.

 The curved blade is great for chopping wood and working with smaller logs.

 The straight-sided blade is ideal for felling larger trees and cutting them up to manageable sizes.

 When choosing your axe, be sure to take into consideration what you’ll be using it for.
-Unless you have a specific use for your axe, it’s best to buy the most appropriate type for the job.
+Unless you have a specific use for your axe, buying the most appropriate type for the job is best.

 Woods, Mark.
 The Field Guide to Edged Tools: Recognizing and Interpreting Their Origins.
 London: Viking, 2005.
 Print.